Tomayto Tomahto, Potayto Patahto – aren’t levies and liens the same thing?

 A Lien was Filed – What do you do Now!?!?!

 LIEN PAYMENT IN FULL/STATUTE OF LIMITATIONS: If the taxpayer pays the full balance owed to IRS, the IRS will release the tax lien in 30 days.
 State taxing authorities may have similar policies.
-Similarly, the IRS will release the lien in the event the 10-year statute of limitations runs on the debt owed.
+Similarly, the IRS will release the lien in the event the 10-year statute of limitations runs on the liability owed.

 But those probably aren’t realistic options for you.
 Here are some that might:

-- Lien DISCHARGE:
+- IRS Lien DISCHARGE:

 A lien discharge removes the lien from a property.
-So if you want to sell your house and pay off some of your tax debt, you can work with the IRS to negotiate a payoff amount so you can sell your house free and clear.
+So if you want to sell your house and pay off some of your tax liability, you can work with the IRS to negotiate a payoff amount so you can sell your house free and clear.
 For more details, take a look at Publication 783, Instructions on How to Apply for Certificate of Discharge from Federal Tax Lien.
 A Certificate of Discharge application should be submitted to IRS at least 45 days in advance of the transaction date that the certificate of discharge is required.

-- Lien SUBORDINATION:
+- IRS Lien SUBORDINATION:

 “Subordination” does not remove the lien but allows other creditors to move ahead of the IRS, which may make it easier to get a loan or mortgage.
 For more information on lien subordinations, refer to Publication 784, Instructions on How to Apply for a Certificate of Subordination of Federal Tax Lien.
-The taxpayer must specify they’re paying overdue tax debt as either a primary purpose on a refinance application or else the IRS will likely deny the loan subordination.
+The taxpayer must specify they’re paying overdue tax liability as either a primary purpose on a refinance application or else the IRS will likely deny the loan subordination.

-- Lien WITHDRAWAL:
+- IRS Lien WITHDRAWAL:

 A “withdrawal” removes the public Notice of Federal Tax Lien and assures that the IRS is not competing with other creditors for your property, but the taxpayer is still liable for the amount due.
 For more information on lien withdrawals, take a look at Form 12277, Application for the Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien (Internal Revenue Code Section 6323(j) and the video Lien Notice Withdrawal.